 Habitat selection

 The three species differed in their use of woody cover, with impala using the most open areas and wild dogs using the areas with the highest woody cover (Figure 3).
-Impala were found in areas with the lowest levels of woody cover during the morning and night-time periods, in comparison with wild dogs, which used the highest levels of woody cover during the night (Figure 3).
+Impala used the least wooded areas at night, and during the morning period, whereas wild dogs used the most wooded areas at night (Figure 3).
 The use of woody cover by dikdik was relatively consistent throughout the day (Figure 3).

 As predicted under the shade-seeking scenario (Scenario 3), impala selected areas with denser woody cover on hotter days, during morning, midday, and evening periods (Table 3).
 In contrast, there was weak and inconsistent evidence for dikdik selecting woody cover based on ambient temperature, and no evidence of such selection by hunting wild dog packs (Table 3).